 - If you have a food processor, use it for the Cilantro Lime Dressing.
 If not, a high-power blender will get the job done.

 - Need a little more from this dish?
 Perhaps you’re feeding a hungry teenager and want to bulk it up a bit.
 I got you.
-Add brown or yellow rice prior to the lettuce and remaining toppings, or up the amount of beans that you add a bit.
+Add brown or yellow rice prior to the lettuce and remaining toppings, or up the amount of beans you use.

 Ground Beef Taco Salad